 Many of the richest people in the world are also leaders of nations.
 Some are elected officials, others are absolute monarchs and a few are just figureheads, but all can claim enormous amounts of both power and wealth.

 Click through to see how the wealth of Donald Trump — the richest president in American history — compares.

 King of Norway

 Born in 1937, Harald V became the crown prince after his father ascended the Norwegian throne in 1957.
-That followed the family's return to Norway after exile during World War II.
+That followed the family’s return to Norway after exile during World War II.
 When his father died in 1991, Harald became the king of Norway.
-Last year, he celebrated his 25th year as the king.
-The source of Harald's wealth is unclear, but the king is a lifelong sailor and winner of a World Championship sailing competition, one of the hobbies only the rich can afford.
+The source of Harald’s wealth is unclear, but the king is a lifelong sailor and winner of a World Championship sailing competition, one of the hobbies only the rich can afford.